ZeroQ-bit/MovieLeaks/README.md

 Make sure you've run `npm install` and are using Node.js 18+

 ### No movies showing up
-- Check if Reddit is accessible from your network
+- Check if rlsbb.to is accessible from your network
 - Try running manually: `node index.js` and look for errors
+- First load takes ~10 seconds to fetch all IMDB IDs
-- Verify the addon is cached by checking console logs
+- Check console logs for scraping errors

 ### Movies without metadata
-- Only movies with IMDb IDs get full metadata from Cinemeta
+- All movies should have IMDB IDs from rlsbb.to
-- Reddit posts should include IMDb links for best results
-- Movies without IMDb IDs will show basic info from Reddit
+- If metadata is missing, Cinemeta might be down
+- Check if IMDB ID was extracted correctly in logs

 ### Addon not installing in Stremio
 - Make sure the server is running (`npm start`)